 Miss France usually competes in either or both Miss Universe and Miss World.
 The national organization is expected to appoint one of the runners-up or even one of the previous winners to represent the tricolor flag on the global stage.

-Do you think we might still her represent France in the near future?
+We might still see Vaimalama represent France in the near future.

 We never know.